-I struggled with my career uncertainty for years until I landed in a field I love.
-That’s why I can so relate to the angst many feel early in their careers, and often, many years later.
+I struggled with career uncertainties for years until I landed in a field I love, so I can relate to the angst many of you feel early in your careers, and sometimes, many years later.

 Who am I?

-One of the best things I discovered along the way to finding my niche, is that you can define/write your own career…
+One of the best things I discovered along the way to finding my niche, is that you can create your own thing.
+How you do that these days is drilling down–niching–to find a fit with your personality, values, interests, and strengths.
+The goal is to use as much of yourself as you can in your work.

-- It should use a lot of YOU and get you excited on multiple levels.
+- Utilize a lot of YOU and gets you excited on multiple levels.

-- A lot of the skills required for that career should come easy to you.
+- Many of the skills required for that career comes easily to you.

-- If the money is good, that’s great, but it shouldn’t be your first reason for choosing a career.
+- If the money is good, that’s great, but it shouldn’t be the first reason for choosing your ideal career.

-- If it helps other people – or could potentially help a whole lot of people – then you’re sitting on a potential goldmine!
+- If it also helps other people – or could potentially – you’ve found your sweet spot.

 I also love Life Coach Abbi J’s approach to finding your perfect career and wanted to share that with you as she has some great advice on this topic.